Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 5

 There was heavy shelling by

-away over us all
+firing away over us all

-ad see many black bursts
+cd see many black bursts

-We came back from 1 Wardmile
+We came back from / Windmill

-towards the road. he roadws
+towards the road.
+The road ws

-not distict, there; a
+not distinct, there; but

-Pozieres were the gang
+Pozieres were met the gang

-we had seen
+of men we had seen.

-the road. digging it out.
+the road; digging it out.

-They had t go to abt
+They had to go thro abt

 it .
 And even so they

-Boat I suppose by row
+But I suppose by now

-it will be all reducovered
+it will be all rediscovered

-the Canadians on the goad
+The Canadians on the road

-some of them looked at as
+some of them looked at us

 curiously.
-I know to situation
+I know tt situation.

 It is awfully likely to end in